AngelCrawford/blog/content/articles/draft-test/index.md

   <meta name="author" content="Angel Crawford" />
 ```

+{{% spoiler %}}**Bold is** A collection of *textile samples* lay spread out on the table - Samsa was a travelling salesman - and above it there hung a picture that he had recently cut out of an illustrated magazine and housed in a nice, gilded frame.{{% /spoiler %}}

+{{% spoiler %}}
+  **Bold is** A collection of *textile samples* lay spread out on the table - Samsa was a travelling salesman - and above it there hung a picture that he had recently cut out of an illustrated magazine and housed in a nice, gilded frame.
+{{% /spoiler %}}

 {{% details title="Some details" %}}
   **Bold is** A collection of textile samples lay spread out on the table - Samsa was a travelling salesman - and above it there hung a picture that he had recently cut out of an illustrated magazine and housed in a nice, gilded frame.
 {{% /details %}}